Join me for an amazing week of ski touring in the Troll Peninsula! This is your chance to follow the Haute Route.

 I will pick you up in Akureyri, northern Ireland’s capital, late in the afternoon.
 Then a 45 min transfer to Karlsá Lodge where we have a meet and greet.
 We have a welcome dinner, then go through the agenda for the week.

 Today is the first ski day.
-We transfer directly to the northern most part of the Troll Peninsula to the lovely fishing village of Siglufjörður.
+We transfer directly to the north of the Troll Peninsula to the lovely fishing village of Siglufjörður.
 We spend the morning on an avalanche transceiver and avalanche rescue training, then we start our traverse towards Hedinsfjord.
 Eventually we go over towards another small town called Olafsfjordur where our transport awaits us.
 We finish off the day in the geothermal pools in Dalvik before heading home for a big feast and well deserved rest.

 The 30 min drive to Olafsfjordur in the morning is as scenic as they get with spectacular ocean views.
 Our goal today is to traverse over to Svarfaðardalur valley or the town of Dalvik depending on conditions.
 The scenery on this day is incredible as we ski right towards the wide open Arctic ocean.

 Technical ski touring